A Cold Boost – Turku saunas and winter swimming locations

 Kaarina

-Winter swimming is best enjoyed in good company.
-So grab a friend or two and head off to relax with this wonderful activity.
+Winter swimming is best enjoyed with good company.
+So grab a friend or two and head off to relax.

 In other respects, Turku's winter swimming locations seem to have a very easy-going atmosphere.
 What’s best about this hobby is the chance to share your passion with likeminded people.
-While sitting on the bench with a group, a good feeling flows all around, with plenty of encouragement for one another on the pier.
+While sitting on the bench with a group, a good feeling flows all around.
 The sense of communal spirit is strong.

 Text by Jemina Sormunen